Is Hemp Oil the Same as CBD Oil with CBDa?

 What Are the Benefits of Hemp Oil?

 Hemp oil is not the same as CBD, but that doesn’t mean it lacks benefits.
-Hemp seeds are rich in essential fatty acids, which means that from a nutritional point of view, hemp oil is very good for you.
-Hemp seeds also contain a decent amount of protein and are a good source of Vitamin E, phosphorus, potassium, zinc, magnesium, sulfur, and iron.
+Hemp seeds are rich in essential fatty acids, also containing protein, Vitamin E, phosphorus, potassium, zinc, magnesium, sulfur, and iron.
+Plus, as we mentioned earlier, they are packed with omega-6 and omega-3 fatty acids, along with gamma-linoleic acid.
+But, once again, remember that hemp seed oil contains no CBD.

 Which Oil Should You Use?